knbknb/R-course--getting-data--project/README.md

 Getting and Cleaning Data - R Course Project
 =======================

-This repo contains a single R script that processes data as required by  the [Coursera course][1] project/assigment of week 3.
+This repo contains a single R script that processes data as required by  the [Coursera course "Getting and Cleaning Data"][1] project/assigment of week 3.
 Instructions given in the [assignment instructions][2].
 (You need to be logged in with Coursera to read this.

 Main Features